master-atsi/master-atsi.github.io/practical-infos.md

 ## The back-to-school amphitheatre

-The back-to-school amphitheater will be held on Friday, September 5.
+The back-to-school amphitheater will be held on Friday, September 7 morning.

 ## Location